gofynd/fdk-client-swift/documentation/application/USER.md

-Use this API  to get the details of a logged in user.
+Retrieve information about the currently logged-in user.

 *Returned Response:*